 OK, let’s recap what we’ve learned the last few weeks about scams that involve alleged Rolex watches.

-Scam Number 3 – we learned that watches can be all-Rolex, but are still “frankenwatches.”
-That is, they’re made up of parts from many different watches – like building a car of parts obtained in several junk yards, but are represented as in original condition.
+Scam Number 3: we learned that watches can be all-Rolex, but are still “frankenwatches.”
+That is, they’re made up of parts from many different models – like building a car of parts obtained in several junk yards, but are represented as in all original condition.

 So, to summarize, you really need to educate yourself about what’s happening out in the pre-owned Rolex world.
 And what better place to learn about pre-owned Rolexes than a pre-owned Rolex dealer and expert: Beckertime!